-The restaurant industry is one of the most complex in the world, and many restaurant chains are still misreading the trends and business dynamics impacting their performance; often hoping promotional tactics can hurl them out of trouble.
+The restaurant industry is one of the most complex in the world, and many restaurant chains are still misreading the trends and business dynamics impacting their performance; often hoping promotional tactics and offering discounts can hurl them out of trouble.

 What works best though is to perform an objective brand audit.
-Sort out what’s best for your brand and how to remain consistent but also relevant.
+Sort out what’s best for your brand, how to create a unique customer experience, and how to remain consistent but also relevant.
 Then, build the marketing and promotional strategy on top of this solid and foundational brand strategy.
-The best way to promote your restaurant will depend on your brand strategy, but the following articles give some clues and can serve as inspiration for successful restaurant promotions.
+The best way to promote your restaurant will depend on your brand strategy, but the following articles give some clues as to how to create a loyal customer base and can serve as inspiration for successful restaurant promotions.

-Whereas a large restaurant chain with a significant marketing budget or an independent going through a sales slowdown, there are some simple tactics to promote your restaurant that work across geographies, cuisines, and segments.
+Whereas a large restaurant chain with a significant marketing budget or an independent going through a sales slowdown, there are some simple tactics to promote your restaurant that work as part of an effective marketing program across geographies, cuisines, and segments.

 Many restaurateurs see large swings in traffic between peak and weak hours.
 This can be a problem at the moment of optimizing labor.
 We present some examples of successful promotional tactics for lunch marketing, happy hour promotions, and brunch promotions to spice up traffic.

 With consumers spending about $20 billion (in the U.S. alone) Valentine’s Day Promotions can be a great sales jump for restaurants during February.
-We research the facts and include some restaurant promotion ideas for this day.
+We research the facts and include some marketing tips and restaurant promotion ideas for this day so that restaurant owners can spread the word and find new customers.

 Across the world, restaurants engage in holiday marketing to drive traffic and boost sales.
 In the Middle East and Muslim countries in general, Ramadan is a time of contemplation.
 We review some of the most salient Ramadan promotions from which restaurant chains can take inspiration to promote their services as well as to exercise corporate responsibility.